raphamorim/rio/README.md

 | ---     | --- | --- | --- | --- |
 | fresh install with over many dependencies | 6.6s | 22.4s | 35s | 2.2s |
 | install with cache over many dependencies  | 2.9s	 | 1.3s | 694ms | 230ms |

-## Reason

-Install dependencies in large projects is a painful job most of the times and it could very be faster.

-However Rio have two limitations if you try to use as NPM or yarn: It doesn't support CLI js tools (e.g: npm install -g <package>) or integrity check (Rio does a dumb check an download the hash without check the package's dependencies).

 ## Packages for real